Advertisement

 Treat Dry Mouth

-Regular checkups are especially important if you’re taking a medication that causes dry mouth as a side effect, says Mark S. Wolff, DDS, professor and chair of the Department of Cariology and Comprehensive Care at New York University College of Dentistry.
-“Saliva helps prevent tooth decay because it’s a source of natural remineralization,” says Dr. Wolff.
-Antihistamines, blood pressure medications abd antidepressants are common drugs that can cause dry mouth and increase your risk of tooth decay -- not to mention bad breath.
+Regular checkups are especially important if you’re taking a medication that causes dry mouth as a side effect, says Dr. Wolff.
+“Saliva helps prevent tooth decay because it’s a source of natural remineralization,” he says.
+Antihistamines, blood pressure medications, and antidepressants are common drugs that can cause dry mouth and increase your risk of tooth decay, not to mention bad breath.

 8 / 9